-For the crust:
+For the crust

 8 graham cracker sheets

-- 1 tablespoon brown sugar
+1 tablespoon brown sugar

-- 2 tablespoons unsalted butter, melted
+2 tablespoons unsalted butter, melted

-For the filling:
+For the filling

 2 (8-ounce) packages cream cheese, at room temperature

 1/4 cup heavy cream

-- 1/2 cup granulated sugar
+1/2 cup granulated sugar

-- 1 tablespoon all-purpose flour
+1 tablespoon all-purpose flour

-- 1 teaspoon vanilla extract
+1 teaspoon vanilla extract

 2 large eggs, at room temperature

 1 large egg yolk, at room temperature

 1/2 cup sour cream

 1 tablespoon powdered sugar

 Line the base of a 7-inch round springform pan with an 8-inch round of parchment paper.
 Secure the collar on the springform pan, closing it onto the base so the parchment round is clamped in.
 Lightly grease the sides of the pan with butter or nonstick cooking spray.
 (I traced a circle on parchment using the bottom of the springform pan as the guide.
 This worked great! –Emma)

 Transfer the crumb mixture to the prepared pan and press firmly in an even layer onto the bottom and about 1/2 inch up the sides of the pan.
 Place the pan in the freezer to allow the crust to firm up a bit while you make the filling.

-3 Make the filling: To make the filling, in the now-empty food processor, combine the softened cream cheese, heavy cream, granulated sugar, flour, and vanilla.
+In the now-empty food processor, combine the softened cream cheese, heavy cream, granulated sugar, flour, and vanilla.
 (I wiped the food processor clean before doing this step. –Emma)

 Add the eggs and the egg yolk one at a time, processing for 2 one-second pulses after each addition.
-Do not overprocess the filling, or you will end up with an overly fluffy cheesecake.
+Do not over-process the filling, or you will end up with an overly fluffy cheesecake.
 Using a spoon or a rubber spatula, gently stir in any remaining streaks of egg yolk.
 It is fine if a few streaks of egg yolk remain.

 Pour the filling into the prepared crust.
 Tap the pan firmly against the countertop a few times to remove any air bubbles in the filling.

 Fold a 20-inch-long sheet of aluminum foil in half lengthwise twice to create a 3-inch-wide strip.
 Center it underneath the pan to act as a sling for lifting the pan in and out of the Instant Pot.

 Pour 1 1/2 cups water into the pot and place the trivet in the pot.

 Holding the ends of the foil sling, lift the cake pan and lower it into the pot.
 Fold over the ends of the sling so they fit inside the pot.

 Secure the lid and set the Pressure Release to Sealing.
 Select the Manual setting and set the cooking time for 32 minutes at high pressure.
 (My Instant Pot took about 8 minutes to come up to pressure before the cooking time actually began. –Emma)

-7 Make the sour cream topping: While the cheesecake is cooking, in a small bowl, whisk together the sour cream and confectioners’ sugar.
+While the cheesecake is cooking, make the sour cream topping.
+In a small bowl, whisk together the sour cream and confectioners’ sugar.

 When the timer goes off, leave the pot on its default Keep Warm setting for 20 minutes, letting the pressure release naturally.